-- You can thaw frozen shrimp overnight in the refrigerator or by placing the bag of frozen shrimp in a large bowl filled with hot water, rotating the bag frequently to expedite thawing.
+- Thaw frozen shrimp overnight in the refrigerator or place the bag of frozen shrimp in a large bowl filled with warm water, rotating the bag frequently to expedite thawing.

 - If you like extra sauce, definitely double the ingredients for the sauce recipe.